OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-10-saying-last-goodbyes-1-week-til-liftoff.md

 ## JUICY DETAILS

-This was the best kinkiest sex I've had up until this point of my life.
+This was the best kinkiest sex I've had up until this point in my life.
 She's smaller than me, very submissive, sexually open, and I accidentally yet organically practiced DD/lg roleplay and dirty talk with her.
 I previously thought this stuff was gross or I wouldn't like it (especially from being shamed for it from my previous relationship), but turns out I love it.
 My penis felt like a brick and hurt from being so hard the whole time -- first time I've felt that way.
 She was the loudest screamer that I've been with, so much so that I had to muzzle her mouth with my hand.
 That made it even hotter for both of us and turned her on more.

 ## GET INTO HER MIND